Richard Schwartz (mathematician)

 Richard Evan Schwartz (born August 11, 1966) is an American mathematician notable for his contributions to geometric group theory and to an area of mathematics known as billiards.
 Geometric group theory is a relatively new area of mathematics beginning around the late 1980s which explores finitely generated groups, and seeks connections between their algebraic properties and the geometric spaces on which these groups act.
 He has worked on what mathematicians refer to as billiards, which are dynamical systems based on a convex shape in a plane.
 He has explored geometric iterations involving polygons, and he has been credited for developing the mathematical concept known as the pentagram map.
-In addition, he is a bestselling author of a mathematics picture book for young children.
-His published work usually appears under the name Richard Evan Schwartz.
+In addition, he is author of a mathematics picture book for young children.
 In 2018 he is a professor of mathematics at Brown University.

 Career

 Schwartz was born in Los Angeles on August 11, 1966.
 He attended John F. Kennedy High School in Los Angeles from 1981 to 1984, then earned a B. S. in mathematics from U.C.L.A. in 1987, and then a Ph.
 D. in mathematics from Princeton University in 1991 under the supervision of William Thurston.
 He taught at the University of Maryland.
 He is currently the Chancellor's Professor of Mathematics at Brown University.
 He lives with his wife and two daughters in Barrington, Rhode Island.

 Schwartz is credited by other mathematicians for introducing the concept of the pentagram map.

 According to Schwartz's conception, a convex polygon would be inscribed with diagonal lines inside it, by drawing a line from one point to the next point—that is, by skipping over the immediate point on the polygon.
 The intersection points of the diagonals would form an inner polygon, and the process could be repeated.
 Schwartz observed these geometric patterns, partly by experimenting with computers.